peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### toString
     public String toString()
-Converts this value to a string.
-Returns a value compatible with this class's FromString method.
+Converts this number's value to a text string.

 **Overrides:**